-True North, our teen department, a special area at the library designed for students in grades 7-12.
-While Teen Services certainly miss seeing our library friends in person during this time of social distancing, there are still a lot of things that we can do together - apart!
-Find information about all of our current and upcoming programs, suggestions for new things to read and learn about our many different community service opportunities on the Kids & Teens Blog.
+True North, our teen department, is a special area at the library designed for students in grades 7-12.
+While Teen Services certainly miss seeing our library friends in person during this time of social distancing, there are still a lot of things that we can do together online including upcoming programs and Curbside Community Service.
+Check out our Staff Picks for Teens to find your next read.
 Follow us on TikTok, Facebook, Instagram, and YouTube to stay connected.

 Curbside Community Service

 Earn 1 hour of community service working on projects such as Craft Kits for Donation, Thank You Notes for Essential Workers, and Cat Toys for Donation.
 You will have one week to complete 1 hour of service and return the kit to the library.
 Certificates for community service will be awarded after completed projects are returned to the library.
 Get all the supplies you need using our curbside pickup service!
 Call the Teen Services Department at 631-924-6400 x249 to schedule an appointment.